Chandana2903/portfolio/README.md

-# caluculator
+# portfolio
-this a basic caluculator website that i have built as a beginner after learning java script
+this a my portfolio website